How to Protect Your Child From a Narcissistic Father or Mother

 They come home to their abusers and don't have the emotional maturity to cope or self-heal, to make logical decisions, or to find means on their own to escape the abuse.

-Here is a link to California Partnership to End Domestic Violence that will guide you and a link to our amazing guide on domestic violence for victims and survivors.
+Here is a link to the California Partnership to End Domestic Violence that will guide you and a link to our amazing guide on domestic violence for victims and survivors.

 Is the timing of it important?
 Is there some planning?
-That of course depends on the situation.
+That, of course, depends on the situation.
 Ultimately though, victims owe it to themselves and to their children to get the help necessary and get away from the abuse.

 Staying in an abusive relationship is no way to live and is no way for a child to learn as the "normal" state of upbringing.